dmym/BiQuad/README.md

 Basis for filtering algorithms were taken from the book "Designing Audio Effect Plug-Ins in C++ With Digital Audio Signal Processing Theory " by Will Pirkle

 ## LICENSE
-This code is licensed under the terms of the GNU General Public License v3.0 (see the file LICENSE in this repo), inhertited from the JUCE framework.
+This code is licensed under the terms of the GNU General Public License v3.0 (see the file LICENSE in this repo).